Semantics in Multi-objective Genetic Programming: Semantic-based MOGP Methods

-In Semantic-based Crowding Distance (SCD), the key element is to define an individual (pivot) that can be used to compute a semantic distance to all other individuals from a given Pareto front.
+In Semantic-based Crowding Distance (SCD), the key element is to define an individual (pivot) that can be used to compute a semantic distance between this and some elements from the population.
 Algorithm~\ref{alg:sbcd} shows how the SCD MOGP works.
-It creates a new population P$_{t+1}$ using the nondominated sorted solutions from the parent population P$_t$ and the offspring population Q$_t$, which are merged into population R$_t$ (Line 2 -- 3).
+It creates a new population P$_{t+1}$ using the non-dominated sorted solutions from the parent population P$_t$ and the offspring population Q$_t$, which are merged into population R$_t$ (Lines 2 -- 3).
 This continues until the size of P$_{t+1}$ is equal to the size of P$_t$ (Lines 4 -- 12).
 It may be the case that a particular front does not fit entirely into the new population and a second criterion is necessary to complete P$_{t+1}$.
-If this is the case, we proceed to store (F$_r$) the remaining of those individuals that have not been used to complete the population (Lines 13 -- 24).
+If this is the case, we proceed to store (F$_r$), the remaining of those individuals that have not been used to complete the population (Lines 13 -- 24).
 We then use the semantic distance as a criterion to select those points from F$_r$ to complete P$_{t+1}$.
-To do so, we proceed to find a pivot $v$ which is the furthest point from the first front using the crowding distance, explained in Section~\ref{sec:crowding} (Lines 15 -- 16).
+To do so, we proceed to find a pivot $v$ which is the furthest point from the first front using the crowding distance, explained in Section 3.2.1 (Lines 15 – 16).
+The dotted red rectangle in Figure~\ref{fig:SDO_aproach} exemplifies how the pivot (red dot) is chosen from the first front.

 The semantic distance between every point in F$_r$ and the pivot is computed (Line 17).
 Thus, only one pivot is necessary to compute this distance.
-This distance is calculated using Def.~\ref{def:semantics}.
 Formally, this distance is computed as in Eq. (\ref{semantic:distance:two:values}):

 where $p_j$ is an individual in $R_t$, $l$ is the number of fitness cases, and LBSS and UBSS are the lower bound and upper bound for the semantic similarity values, respectively.
 These last two values are used to promote semantic diversity within a range, as reported beneficial in~\cite{Uy2011}.